thevickypedia/robinhood_monitor/README.md

 Alternatively you can also run this code without Two-Factor Authentication but it will require you to enter the Verification code each and every-time.
 To do this simply remove the qr_code part [here](https://github.com/vignesh1793/robinhood_tracker/blob/master/robinhood.py#L16)
 <br>
-You can also change the way you receive validation code from email to sms.
-To do this:
-* Include challenge_type="sms" in your [login](https://github.com/vignesh1793/robinhood_tracker/blob/master/robinhood.py#L16)
+You can also change the way you receive validation code from email to sms by including challenge_type="sms" in your [login](https://github.com/vignesh1793/robinhood_tracker/blob/master/robinhood.py#L16)

 Click to learn more about [pyrh](https://pypi.org/project/pyrh/)